aredwing/film_script_analysis/README.md

 - [Presentation](https://github.com/luisecastro/dataInc/blob/master/script_analysis.pdf) Presentation for the Data Incubator Final.

 Additionaly there are 3 folders and 2 files:
 - data: Contains csv and json files, dataset, preprocessed dataset, simmilarity matrix, and imdb metadata.
 - images: Images used in the Jupyter notebooks.
 - scrapped: The raw texts of the scripts.
+- rs.py: Used for some plots.
+- summarization.py: Function for the summarization of the text.